MehdiJmlkh/Machine-Learning-Course-Homeworks-S2024/README.md

 ### Programming Section
 * Q6: Implementing parzen window density estimation from scratch
 * Q7: Classifying using the Parzen Window
-* Q8: Implementing Logistic Regression and K-Nearest Neighbors (KNN) classifiers from scratch, and use them to classify the Wheat Seeds dataset
+* Q8: Implementing Logistic Regression and K-Nearest Neighbors (KNN) classifiers from scratch, and use them to classify the `seeds.csv` dataset
-* Q9: Implementing Linear Regression from scratch, and using it to classify the Marketing Campaign dataset
+* Q9: Implementing Linear Regression from scratch, and using it to classify the `marketing_campaign.csv` dataset

 ## HW3 - Decision Tree & AdaBoost